dylanegg/streaming-04-multiple-consumers/README.md

 Follow the tutorial.
 Add multiple tasks (e.g. First message, Second message, etc.)
 How are tasks distributed?
+They went to each terminal on a rotation, one then the other.
 Monitor the windows with at least two workers.
-Which worker gets which tasks?
+Which worker gets which tasks? the first one open got the first and second one open got the second and so on.

 ## Reference